-Since starting their NAS autism accreditation journey, the team of staff and the people we support at Woodrow Cottage have seen dramatic improvements in their daily lives.
-Here, we share a story of transformation about Zavier, an autistic person they support.
+Since starting their NAS autism accreditation journey, the team of staff and the people we support at a service in Hampshire have seen dramatic improvements in their daily lives.
+Here, we share a story of transformation about Zavier*, an autistic person they support.

 Back in 2016, Zavier* was presenting a high level of reportable crisis incidents – approximately 15 a month – which most often required a physical intervention.
 Because of this, the manager, Sonia, decided to carry out observations to identify any patterns of behaviour.
 She noted that Zavier* would regularly jump up and down whilst screaming, which would then be followed by him biting his t-shirt.

 This information was shared with the Behavioural Therapist, who suggested trying a different approach.
 It was agreed that when Zavier* was exhibiting this behaviour, staff would not intervene, but would be there to support if needed.
 This allowed Zavier* to vent his anxieties safely in his room.
 Each incident would be logged on an ABC chart for monitoring and after a while, the new approach appeared to be working very well.
 So well that the reportable incidents dropped from 15 and above to just 1 or 2 a month.